Demonstrated interest

 Do all schools track this information?

 No. In a college’s Common Data Set, they list the factors that they base their decisions on and how relatively important those factors are (very important, important, considered, and not considered.)
+Look for the section in the Common Data Set called “Basis for Selection: Relative Importance of Factors in Admission Decisions.”

 When is demonstrated interest most important?

 Demonstrated interest on its own will not determine whether or not you are offered a spot at a certain university.
 However, with the number of applications received each year at colleges sky-rocketing, multiple students could have very similar profiles.
-The yield (or how many of the students who were offered acceptance actually decided to attend) is very important to universities.
-They want to know if they make you an offer, will you say “yes?”

 How will a college choose between Taylor with a 3.7 GPA and 28 ACT score and Katie who also has a 3.7 GPA and 28 ACT?
 Demonstrated interest might be part of that decision.
 Taylor visited campus, sent an email to the admission counselor with a good question, and met someone from the school of business to talk about their majors.
 Meanwhile, Katie submitted an application without ever making a connection.

 The university wants to make offers to students who will accept them.
-The university could reasonable assume (whether rightly or wrongly) that Taylor’s desire to be part of their campus is greater than Katie’s.
+The university could reasonably assume (whether rightly or wrongly) that Taylor’s desire to be part of their campus is greater than Katie’s.
 When all other things are equal, Taylor might get the offer.

 Demonstrated interest is not gaming the system: if you are interested in a college, your natural actions will be demonstrating interest!